Surgery

 What is surgery?

-A medical procedure involving manual or instrumental treatment.
+A medical procedure involving manual or instrumental treatment of a bodily part.

 Why is surgery performed?

-To repair or remove damaged or diseased tissues and organs.
+To repair, remove, or replace damaged or diseased tissues and organs.

 Who performs surgery?